Transport in Tyne and Wear: Multi-operator tickets

 Multi-operator travel tickets are offered by Network One.
 A Network One travel ticket allows for unlimited travel on most buses, rail, Metro and the Shields Ferry, within the Tyne and Wear area.
-Tickets are zonal, with the area being split in to five numbered zones, and are available as DayRover (one day), week, four week and annual.
+Tickets are zonal, with the area being split into five numbered zones, and are available as DayRover (one day), week, four week and annual.

 The TransFare ticket allows for a single journey to be made within Tyne and Wear using different types of transport (e.g. bus then Metro), provided that the final journey is started within 90 minutes of buying the ticket.

 The area is divided in to three TransFare zones, the yellow, green and grey zones.
 The price of TransFare tickets can vary slightly, depending upon the transport operator selling the ticket.
 For journeys made more frequently using multiple operators, a Network One season ticket represents better value-for-money than the TransFare ticket.